braintree/braintree-ios-drop-in/V9_MIGRATION.md

 The `isCancelled` property on `BTDropInResult` has been changed to `isCanceled`.

 The `paymentOptionType` property on `BTDropInResult` has been changed to `paymentMethodType`.
 The name of this enum has changed from `BTUIKPaymentOptionType` to `BTDropInPaymentMethodType`.

+## 3D Secure

+v9 removes the `threeDSecureVerifcation` property from `BTDropInRequest`.
+3DS will always be requested if `threeDSecureRequest` is not nil and 3DS is enabled in the Control Panel.